Bridget Galloway

-Bridget Galloway (born 19 July 1999) is an English footballer player, playing as a forward for Durham in the FA Women's Championship.
+Bridget Galloway (born 19 July 1999) is an English football player, playing as a forward for Aberdeen in the Scottish Women's Premier League.
 She has represented England at under-19 level.

 Club career

 Sunderland

 Galloway made her first team debut for Sunderland on 29 October 2016, replacing Beth Mead in the 80th minute of a 0–0 draw with Notts County in the WSL 1.

 Galloway's first team involvement increased in 2017–18.
 She scored her penalty in a WSL Cup shoot-out win against Sheffield F.C. on 16 November 2018.
 She scored her first goal on 5 December 2017 in a 1–0 WSL Cup win against Liverpool, heading in the eventual winner.
 Her first league goal came five days later in a 5–1 defeat at Everton in the WSL 1.
 On 20 May 2018, Galloway scored Sunderland's last WSL 1 goal with a winner on the last day of the season against Yeovil Town.

 Following Sunderland's demotion to the FA Women's National League, Galloway scored the team's first goal of the 2018–19 season, scoring a penalty against Bradford City on 26 August 2018.
 She scored her first senior hat-trick on 18 November 2018 in a 5–2 home win against Derby County.